Liao-109/raw-data-/README.md

 # raw-data-
-Raw data: Sustainable development: An investigation of the factors influencing pedestrian-motor vehicle collisions in relation to the road operating environment
 This repository hosts the raw data and supplementary materials for the research paper "Sustainable development: An investigation of the factors influencing pedestrian-motor vehicle collisions in relation to the road operating environment".
-The dataset supports quantitative and qualitative analyses of pedestrian-vehicle collision severity, with a focus on road operating environment factors.
+This dataset originates from the Sichuan Xihua Transportation Forensic Identification Center in China.
+In China, the head of this institution has exclusive rights to the transportation forensic identification accident dataset.
 # Project Overview
 ## Research Theme
 Exploring the key factors influencing pedestrian injury severity in pedestrian-motor vehicle collisions, with a specific focus on the interaction between road operating environment (e.g., pavement materials, road alignment) and collision outcomes.
 The study combines a Multinomial Logit (MNL) model for quantitative analysis and SHAP (SHapley Additive exPlanations) for model interpretation to provide insights for sustainable transportation safety.